cavaunpeu/willwolf.io-source/content/life/exploring-crypto.md

 Summary: I'm taking some time to explore: Rust, complex systems, crypto.
 Image: images/complex_system.jpg

-The "explore vs. exploit" tradeoff is a classic decision-making dilemma.
+"Explore vs. exploit" is a classic dilemma in decision-making.
 To illustrate, imagine it’s date-night in downtown Manhattan and you’re choosing where to eat.

 To *exploit* is to dine at your favorite restaurant.
 The food is well-cooked.
 The servers are attentive.
 The decor is tasteful.
 You'll have a great meal and you know it.